Iran–United Kingdom relations

-British Prime Minister Theresa May with Irani President Hassan Rouhani at a United Nations General Assembly in New York City, September 2016.
+British Prime Minister Theresa May with Iranian President Hassan Rouhani at a United Nations General Assembly in New York City, September 2016.

-Iran–United Kingdom relations encompass the diplomatic, economic, and historical interactions between the Islamic Republic of Iran and the United Kingdom of Great Britain and Northern Ireland.
+Iran and the United Kingdom maintain diplomatic, economic, and historical interactions.
 Iran, which was called Persia by the West before 1935, has had political relations with England since the late Ilkhanate period (13th century) when King Edward I of England sent Geoffrey of Langley to the Ilkhanid court to seek an alliance.
 Until the early nineteenth century, Iran was a remote and legendary country for Britain, so much so that the European country never seriously established a diplomatic center, such as a consulate or embassy.
 By the middle of the nineteenth century, Iran grew in importance as a buffer state to the United Kingdom's dominion over India.
-Britain fostered conflict between Iran and Afghanistan as a means of forestalling an Afghan invasion of India.
 In recent years, relations between Iran and the United Kingdom have been marked by hostility as the United Kingdom sanctioned Iran while Iran detained British citizens and conducted influence campaigns within the United Kingdom.

 Both countries share common membership of the United Nations.
 Bilaterally the two countries have an Air Transport Agreement.